lxrdxe7o/GenP-X/README.md

 ---

-**This tool is intended for educational and research purposes only!
+**This tool is strictly intended for educational and research purposes only!
 Use at your own risk.**